Installation instructions

 make install

-This will install ASTRA into your current Python environment.
+This will install Astra into your current Python environment.

 Windows, from source using Visual Studio 2017